"I live for today. I dream for tomorrow

 Fulton Holtby, a professor of mechanical engineering at the University of Minnesota for 41 years, pursued precision model making both as a hobby and as an expert forensic engineer.
 An educator first and foremost, Holtby was highly-sought for his ability to teach complex technical concepts to judges and jurors as an expert witness.

-Among his many other accomplishments, Holtby collaborated with a faculty colleague to build the first aircraft flight recorder (black box).
-He also designed and fabricated heart valve replacements and special suture clamps for Dr. Christiaan Barnard's pioneering heart surgery.
+Among his many other accomplishments, Holtby designed and fabricated heart valve replacements and special suture clamps for Dr. Christiaan Barnard's pioneering heart surgery.
 Approaching the age of 90 years, Holtby continued to be an innovator, perfecting a metal casting process that resulted in significant reduction in cost, weight and waste material.

-Holtby has been actively involved with UW-Stout's College of Technology, Engineering and Management for more than two decades.
-A vocal supporter of Stout's technical programs, he has generously funded more than 430 scholarships for engineering students at UW-Stout since 1995.
+Holtby was actively involved with UW-Stout’s College of Technology, Engineering and Management for more than two decades.
+A vocal supporter of UW-Stout’s technical programs, he funded some 500 scholarships for engineering students beginning 1995.
 He received an honorary Doctor of Science degree from the university in 2001.